 Northside ISD continues to work to meet the nutritional needs of students while schools are closed.
 Grab-and-go breakfasts and lunches are available to children 18 years old and younger at 2 elementary and 11 middle school sites.

-Distribution Sites: McDermott and Mead elementary schools, and Hobby, Jones, Luna, Neff, Pease, Rayburn, Ross, Rudder, Stinson, Vale, and Zachry middle schools.
+Distribution Sites: Adams Hill, Burke, Carlos Coon, Carnahan, Cody, Driggers, Martin, Mary Hull, McDermott, Mead, and Rhodes elementary schools, and Hobby, Jones, Luna, Pease, Rayburn, Stinson, Vale, and Zachry middle schools, and Holmes High School.
 (Addresses can be found on the District’s website.)